tinacms/tina.io/content/docs/frameworks/remix.md

 TinaCMS can be added to your Remix site locally.
 In this doc, we'll guide through the local setup, as well as editing on your production site.

+> You can reference our [Tina Remix Starter](https://github.com/tinacms/tina-remix-starter) for an example.

 ## Getting Started

 From within your site's directory, run: